-Many people who have a thyroid condition want to take nutritional supplements to help manage their symptoms, or in some cases cure their condition.
+Many people who have a thyroid or autoimmune thyroid condition want to take nutritional supplements to help manage their symptoms, or in some cases cure their condition.
 As a result, some people want to know what is the best thyroid supplement to take.
 For those who have read some of my other articles and blog posts on this website, then you probably know that this is a trick question, as there isn’t a single thyroid supplement that can cure your condition.

 Don’t get me wrong, as there are numerous nutritional supplements and herbs that are important to thyroid health.
-But there really is no good answer to the question “what is the best thyroid supplement to take”, as it takes a combination of different supplements, along with changing one’s diet, along with other factors to help improve thyroid health.
+But there really is no good answer to the question “what is the best thyroid supplement to take”, as it takes a combination of different supplements, along with changing one’s diet, as well as other factors to help improve thyroid health.
 The problem is that we live in a society where we expect a single pill or supplement to perform miracles, when unfortunately this isn’t the case.

 No Two Thyroid Cases Are Alike